micahwalter/building-analytics-at-cooper-hewitt/13-visualizing_the_warehouse.md

 Pictured in the Diagram 09 is how Mode can simply generate a table of data.
 This data can easily be exported to a CSV file or Excel spreadsheet.

-Below is the SQL used to generate this report.
+Below, pictured in Diagram 10, is the SQL used to generate this report.
 It’s pretty straightforward, but the main point is the INNER JOIN on collection_objects and “q” which in this case refers to collection_visits_items.
 Within our current topology, these two tables are stored in different databases, making a simple join like this impossible.

 ![Diagram 10](images/diagram-10.png)
 Diagram 10

+**Collected Objects By Department** - Here we start to slice up the Pen Data a little further.
+We can group collected objects by things like Department as seen in the diagram below.
+Since we’ve joined this data with our collection data, we can see the full text description of each department right in the report.